 Don’t try to reason with them

 Strong-willed kids know the rules and they know what’s expected of them.
 Every time they break a rule or act out, it’s for a specific reason.
 Trying to reason with them or explain what they did wrong will get you nowhere.
-It will only increase their bad behavior because they are getting your attention.
+It will only increase their bad behavior because they are getting your attention, leading to a power struggle between you and your child.

 Redirect their attention

-When you can see a situation starting to get away from you, redirect them.
-Often times, focusing on one thing that is getting them frustrated will just escalate to a point of no return.
+When you can see a situation starting to get away from you, especially with a spirited kid, redirect them.
+Spirited kids often have intense focus, and concentrating on one thing that is getting them frustrated will just escalate to a point of no return.
 Recognize when this is starting to happen and redirect them to a different topic.

 Stick to your guns